DariaMartinovskaya/Systems_Integration/README.md

 - LED flashes, system enters deep sleep
 5. On wake-up:
 - LED flashes, system resumes normal operation
+## Database
+Data from the ESP32 microcontroller is collected and stored in a local SQLite database hosted on a Raspberry Pi.

 ## 🚀 Getting Started
 ### Prerequisites